weakish/docs-en/views/rest_sms_api.md

 ```

 `"ttl": 10` means the verification code will be valid for 10 minutes.
-It is an optional (defaults to 6 minutes).
+It is optional (defaults to 6 minutes).

 ### Logging in with Phones